Morph Legends 3.0 Discussion

 5. Guernica Town: This town has a sad atmosphere to it.
 The majority of the Morphers were taken away from this town by The Collectors.
 The West side of this town has been completely recovered after a bombing in search for Legendaries who had been hiding out.
 The East side of this town has not yet been restored and is in complete ruins.

 6. Primavera Forest: Some say this forest is the most beautiful part of the Haoj region.
 Deep inside this green and blossoming forest are hidden shrines for each and every Legendary Pokemon and Morpher who suffered from The Collectors.
-On the Northern most side of this deep forest is the Grass Type Gym.
+On the Northern most side of this deep forest is the Bug Type Gym.

 7. Dali Village: Time seems to almost pass quicker than usual in this village.
 Many people who come through here with a dream, experience their travels going by faster than ever.
 It is very desert like.